cmake-js/cmake-js/README.md

 it still lacks features of essential build customization (see: [gyp wiki - Custom_build_steps](https://code.google.com/p/gyp/wiki/GypUserDocumentation#Custom_build_steps)).

-4. [Its wiki](http://code.google.com/p/gyp/w/list) might be enough for an inhouse project, but far from what can be called for a good product documentation.
+4. [Its wiki](http://code.google.com/p/gyp/w/list) might be enough for an in-house project, but far from what can be called for a good product documentation.

 5. If you wanna port a native library to node as an addon,